Jacques Roux: Manifesto of the Enragés

 In a controversial 1793 address to the National Convention that's been dubbed the Manifesto of the Enragés, Roux demanded the abolition of private property and class society in the name of the people he represented.

-Soon, Roux's incendiary rhetoric was igniting food riots and upsetting the balance of power within the Paris Commune.
+Food riots had taken place and it was viewed as upsetting the balance of power within the Paris Commune.
 Maximilien Robespierre, fearing Roux threatened the dominance of the Jacobin government, presented accusations of him being a foreign spy intentionally trying to disrupt the revolutionary government and the Committee of Public Safety.
 During this time, Roux's former friend, Jean-Paul Marat, also turned against him, writing in his newspaper, L'Ami du peuple, that Roux was a false priest that was only interested in religion as long as it provided income.
 On 7 July 1793 Roux's enemies brought Elizabeth Marguerite Hébert (no relation to revolutionary Jacques Hébert) in for questioning in an attempt to charge Roux with extortion and "misappropriation of charitable funds".
 Hébert was a recent widow with no means to support herself and, two years earlier, Roux had agreed to raise funds for her and her family.
 When asked if Roux had an ulterior motive, she replied that she did not believe he did.
 He wasn't arrested then, but in August 1793, Roux was arrested under the charges that he had withheld funds from both the widow Hébert and another widow, Mlle.
 Beaurepaire.
 Roux assured the revolutionary committee of section Gravilliers that he did nothing of the sort and that his enemies were working against him.
 Roux was released into the custody of two of his friends, where he continued fighting for his ideals.
 On 5 September 1793 Roux was thrown into prison again.